← Back to blog

 TL;DR

-We ran 27 multi-agent experiments pitting budget models (Claude Haiku, GPT-4o-mini, Gemini Flash) against premium models (Claude Sonnet, GPT-4o, Gemini Pro) on the same collaborative tasks using AGLedger's mandate/receipt protocol as the coordination layer.
+We ran 27 multi-agent experiments pitting budget models (Claude Haiku, GPT-4o-mini, Gemini Flash) against premium models (Claude Sonnet, GPT-4o, Gemini Pro) on the same collaborative tasks using AGLedger's record/receipt protocol as the coordination layer.

 The cheap models did the work.
 The expensive models made plans about doing the work.